-When our spouse is pleased with us… happy…connected then empathy is a breeze.
-But particularly if you’re male, it’s more challenging to display empathy when our partner sees us as a source of sadness, pain, or frustration.
+When our spouse is pleased with us… happy…connected then empathy in marriage is a breeze.
+But particularly if you’re male, it’s more challenging to display empathy in marriage when our partner sees us as a source of sadness, pain, or frustration.

 Men sometimes attempt to inspire their gloomy partners by marginalizing their partner’s negative thoughts and feelings as the real problem.
 We want our spouse to feel better, but we attack their feelings as “the enemy.”

 If our partner could just see their pain the way that we see it, it would all be so much better.
 So we buck up and become reasonably “sympathetic.”

 That’s the rub with sympathy.
 Sympathy is merely a quick cobbling of an understanding of how your partner feels but skipping over the more challenging work of experiencing the feelings together.

 It’s sometimes hard for some men to sit with feelings.
 So in their benign impatience, they discount their partner’s feelings as a way of managing their own sense of powerlessness and mounting anxiety.

 The Art of Empathy in Marriage has 4 Key Ideas